Zurina/Learningobjectives/LearningGoals.md

     - Typescript helps writing correct code and ensuring correct types of arguments in methods/constructors

 - Explain generally about node.js, when it “makes sense” and npm, and how it “fits” into the node echo system.

+    - Node.js is a server-side platform, created on the Google Chrome V8 engine.
+It is a tool that allows us to make applications, not only for browser but also desktop, and other devices.
+It also allows us to do asynchronous functions in JS, using the event-loop.
+We also get to use npm witch gives us access to alot of premade JS code/modules.
+Npm is also a package manager, and holds version control over your added packages.

     - Node.js® is a JavaScript runtime built on Chrome's V8 JavaScript engine.
     - Node.js is javascript run on the server, and therefore makes fullstack javascript possible.